asg017/sqlite-path/README.md

 # sqlite-path

-A SQLite extension for parsing, generating, and querying paths.
+A loadable SQLite extension for parsing, generating, and querying paths.
 Based on [cwalk](https://github.com/likle/cwalk)

+Try it out in your browser and learn more in [_Introducing sqlite-path: A SQLite extension for parsing and generating file paths_](https://observablehq.com/@asg017/introducing-sqlite-path) (August 2022)

 ## Usage